lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 is increased by one and an empty All-1 fragment is sent to request the ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the on-going fragmented packet transmission is aborted.

-Unlike the sender, the receiver for ACK-on-error has a larger amount of differences compared with ACK-Always.
+Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
 First, an ACK is not sent unless there is a lost fragment or an unexpected behavior (with the exception of the last window, where an ACK is always sent regardless of fragment losses or not).
 The receiver starts by expecting fragments from window 0 and maintains the information regarding which fragments it receives.
 After receiving a fragment, the Inactivity Timer is set,